Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 It seems that it's not really caused by the launcher, or is it? 🤔, since even the paid users are experiencing the same issue, see: https://github.com/google-gemini/gemini-cli/issues/4360.
 Alternatively, you can change the model in `.env` file, or the translator in `my-config.json`.
 - ~~Image size gets significantly bigger because images are converted to .png format to handle extremely long images since the supported maximum dimension for .jpg format is too limited.~~ **(fixed)**
 - ~~Reading position may not be saved properly if your reading app uses the last page opened instead of something like the last scroll position.~~ **(fixed)**
 - ~~Error when MIT inpainting an extremely long image.
-MIT inpainter (or Pytorch to be exact) can't handle too long images produced by `MIT-local-webtoon-launcher.ps1 > image_merger.py`.
+MIT inpainter (or PyTorch to be exact) can't handle too long images produced by `MIT-local-webtoon-launcher.ps1 > image_merger.py`.
 So far, the longest images it has successfully inpainted in my testing were around 150,000 pixels.
 It fails when I tested it on around 180k px images 🤣.
 I guess I have to limit the maximum height when merging images 😩.~~ **(fixed)**

 > [!NOTE]
 > The webtoon mode can use up to around 20GB RAM on my laptop.